jonasmehl1/structural_phylogeny/README.md

 # DONE

+* Check that everything is alright in the two test seeds.
+* Do a proper eggnog and oma benchmark
+* Agree on final set of models
 * check overlap of blast and foldseek sets with various orthologous sets
 * Better representation of CATH and Pfam analysis
 * Switch from quicktree to FastME